samreddy-patti/angular-dynamic-loading/README.md

 ## [www.techsams.com][blog]
 # Angular dynamic component loading

 There are many cases where we need to load components dynamically.
-For example, if you component factory (same kind of components but with different behaviour ) and want to load only one component based on need.
+For example, if you have component factory (same kind of components but with different behaviour ) and want to load only one component based on need.
 Most common situations are loading component in overlay or if you have set of tabs.
 In this article I am going to use a tab set.

 Let's assume you have two tabs called **One** and **Two**. **One** tab body is with **TabOneComponent** and **Two** tab body is with **TabTwoComponent**.
 When user clicks on tabs we want to load appropriate tab body.